-E-learning at UNMC is led by the Vice Chancellor for Academic Affairs in partnership with the campus-wide E-Learning Steering Committee.
+E-learning at UNMC is led by the Senior Vice Chancellor for Academic Affairs in partnership with the campus-wide E-Learning Steering Committee.
 The E-Learning Program offers faculty and students the opportunity to create innovative e-modules blended with interactive classroom activities that maximize critical thinking.

 If accepted into the program, participants are awarded funds to help create their projects.
 Past participants have received university and national recognition for their achievements.

 At UNMC, we believe e-learning is the use of electronic and interactive tools to enhance the learning and teaching experience.